1Lieferschein/Viewer/1Lieferschein/README.md

-# Generierung eines Models bei neuer XML-Struktur im Visual Studio
-Neue Datei in Models/DeliveryNote erstellen
+# 1Lieferschein
+## Generate new model with new XML structure (Visual Studio)
+- new class in Models/DeliveryNotes
-XML kopieren
+- copy new XML
+- click outside class
-Edit - Paste Special - Paste XML as Classes
+- Edit -> Paste Special -> Paste XML as Classes
+- change variables
+- update path in HomeController.cs & Results.cshtml